 Access the programmes here.
 Once on the website, complete the sign-up process and enter the access code HSE2020 when prompted to do so.

-- ensure good team communication and information updates from web sources are provided to staff
+- Provide team communication and information updates from web sources to staff regularly

 Share messages in an easy-to-understand way for staff with additional communication needs.
 Use forms of communication that do not rely solely on written information.
 You will find some useful videos to assist with this here.